rogerhu/compsci_guides/Connecting-Cities-With-Minimum-Cost.md

         while pq:
             toll, d, city = heapq.heappop(pq)
             if (d, city) in visited: continue
+            # add to visited set
             visited.add((d, city))

             if city==n-1: return toll

+            # iterate through each node (cities) and check if they belong to the same connected component or not
             for nei, toll2 in adj[city]:
                 if (d, nei) not in visited:
                     heapq.heappush(pq, (toll+toll2, d, nei))